BMG-Esports/gjallarhorn/README.md

 ## Project Overview

-Stream Toolkit consists of a React front end and a NodeJS backend.
+Gjallarhorn consists of a React front end and a NodeJS backend.
 The NodeJS backends act as data stores for the data input into the cards.
 Backend updates from `setState`are published over the websocket to the front end for display purposes (like results of calls for start.gg).
 The front end can also subscribe